victornas91/math-and-code/README.md

 # math-and-code
-Solving complex mathematical problems with C
+Implementing mathematical challenges and algorithms in C